 Why?
 DAMs assist with managing all of your branded digital files, and they offer advanced collaboration and editing functionality for all file types and team sizes.
 Your creative teams will benefit from the DAM’s video editing features while marketers will enjoy the software’s templating and distribution capabilities.
-Almost all DAM software integrates with asset production software, too, so you can streamline your workflow
+Almost all DAM software integrates with asset production software, too, so you can streamline your workflow.

-When looking for a DAM that best supports video asset management, take a look at its specific features for video: Does it offer video editing capabilities?
+When looking for a DAM software that best supports video asset management, take a look at its specific features for video: Does it offer video editing capabilities?
 Can teams collaborate on video updates within the tool?
 What about transcription?
 In general, we suggest looking for tools that: